niivue/niivue-vscode/README.md

 # NiiVue README

-NiiVue is a WebGL 2.0 medical image viewer.
+[NiiVue](https://github.com/niivue/niivue) is a WebGL 2.0 medical image viewer.
+This extension uses NiiVue to display images selected in VSCode.

 ## Features